⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 And finally a pano to the north.

-A closer look at Mount Blakiston – also on my list for 2021.
+A closer look at Piinaquiium / Ahkoinimahstakoo (Mount Blakiston) – also on my list for 2021.
+EDIT: Done!

 A telephoto of Long Knife Peak (left), King Edward Peak (centre) and Starvation Peak (right).